Background Image

 Who conducts the IELTS Examination?

-The IELTS Test is jointly owned by three respectable, international officialdoms: British Council, IDP: IELTS Australia and Cambridge English Language Assessment.
+The IELTS Test is jointly owned by three respectable, international official bodies: British Council, IDP: IELTS Australia, and Cambridge English Language Assessment.

 What is the setup of the Exam?

-You can select from two types of IELTS test: Academic or General Training, depending on whether you prefer to study, work or migrate.
-Both segments are made up of four parts – Listening, Reading, Writing and Speaking.
-IELTS results are categorized on the inimatable IELTS 9-band score.
+You can select from two types of IELTS test: Academic or General Training, depending on whether you prefer to study, work, or migrate.
+Both segments are made up of four parts – Listening, Reading, Writing, and Speaking.
+IELTS results are categorized on the inimitable IELTS 9-band score.

 IELTS Exam Pattern